smartdevicelink/sdl_overview_guides/docs/Supported Platforms/index.md

 #### HTML

 HTML is the most widely supported platform for developing the HMI.
-There are several examples of using HTML in the open, the best example is the [Generic HMI](https://github.com/smartdevicelink/generic_hmi)
+There are several examples of using HTML in the open, and the best example is the [Generic HMI](https://github.com/smartdevicelink/generic_hmi).

 #### QT

 Some partners have created HMI implementations using QT.
-This platform is useable, but tends to be a bit less dynamic than HTML.
+This platform is useable, but is a bit less dynamic and more difficult to update than HTML.